Disturbing the Peace (2020 film)

 Disturbing the Peace is a 2020 neo-western action thriller film directed by York Shackleton and starring Guy Pearce.
 The film follows a police officer who must fight back against a violent outlaw motorcycle club that takes over his small town.
 The film was poorly received on release.

 Plot

-After accidentally wounding his partner during a hostage situation, Texas Ranger Jim Dillon moves to the small town of Horse Cave, Kentucky, where he works as an unarmed police officer assisted by Deputy Matt.
-Learning of his former partner's death, falls into a deep depression, eased by Catie, a café server and part-time preacher.
+After accidentally wounding his partner during a hostage situation, Texas Ranger Jim Dillon moves to the small town of Horse Cave, Kentucky, where he works as an unarmed U.S. Marshal, assisted by one Deputy U.S. Marshal, Matt.
+Learning of his former partner's death, Jim falls into a depression, with the help of Catie, the town’s café server and part-time preacher, Jim gets through it.

 One day, a motorcycle gang led by violent criminal Diablo (nicknamed "Scorpion") arrives in Horse Cave, seeking to rob the town's bank and ambush an armored car set to arrive in the town.
-When Diablo and his gang take over Horse Cave, Jim arms himself and fights back.
+When Diablo and his gang take over Horse Cave, Jim makes the decision he’s going to fight back.
+Diablo has taken out the power, phone lines and cell phone towers so there is no way to get word out that Jim needs backup.
+What he also doesn’t know is that one gang member killed a State Trooper during a traffic stop on their way into Horse Cave; now the gang can stop cars or any help from entering town.
+With Catie and the rest of the townspeople being held hostage in the church; Jim has to come up with a way to save the townspeople, stop the armored truck heist, stop the gang from making off with the bank’s money and stop the gang all together.